lrug/lrug.org/source/meetings/2017/march/index.html.md

 > Comparison between Action Cable and MessageBus for live updates in Rails
 > application.
 Introduction to both solutions, basic implementation and benchmarks.

-{::coverage year="2017" month="march" talk="action-cable-vs.-messagebus---live-updates-tailored-for-rails" /}
+{::coverage year="2017" month="march" talk="action-cable-vs-messagebus-live-updates-tailored-for-rails" /}

 ### The story of the not-so dark magic of application preloading